ragu-762-git/Automate-Dataflow-Workloads-Using-Cloud-Composer/README.md

 5. The dataflow job reads the schema.json file to refer it to the BQ table.
 6. The cloud composer executes the DAG through the managed cloud composer environment.

-Note: The cloud function python file version - 3.8
+Note: The cloud function python file version is - 3.8

 Room for improvement:
 1. Since the DAG is scehduled daily, the current cloud function just overwrites the data in BQ table; instead we can append the data to BQ.